nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User request to open parent folder of a tagged file.
-2. HelloFile recognises the description exist.
+2. HelloFile recognises the tag exist.
-3. HelloFile open the parent folder with the description.
+3. HelloFile open the parent folder with the tag.

     Use case ends.

 **Extension**

 * 2a.
-HelloFile detects that the description is invalid.
+HelloFile detects that the tag is invalid.

 	* 2a1.
-HelloFile prompts the user that the description is wrong.
+HelloFile prompts the user that the tag is wrong.

         Use case resumes from step 1.